 We've tried it John McCain's way.
 We've tried it George Bush's way.
 Deep down, Senator McCain knows that, which is why his campaign said that "if we keep talking about the economy, we're going to lose."
 That's why he's spending these last weeks calling me every name in the book.
 Because that's how you play the game in Washington.
-If you don't have a record to run on, then you paint your opponent as someone people should run away from.
-You make a big election about small things.
+When you can't win on the strength of your ideas, you make a big election about small things.